 Jeff Sutherland suggests there are three things a good product owner needs to have: knowledge, availability, and the ability to make decisions.

-Edward Deming’s PDCA (plan-do- check-act) is an iterative four-step management method used in business for the control and continuous improvement of processes and products.
+Jeff Sutherland suggests you consider Edward Deming’s PDCA (plan-do- check-act) is an iterative four-step management method used in business for the control and continuous improvement of processes and products.

 Jeff Sutherland suggests having one backlog and one product owner.

 Jeff Sutherland said, that in 2006 Palm was trying to build a web operating system.

 Jeff Sutherland said: Scrum derives from two Japanese professors from Harvard Business School.

 Jeff Sutherland said, I was at the Lean Enterprise Institute and John Shook, the chairman, gave me a book titled Lean Product and Process Development by Allen Ward.